thomas-montano/thomas-montano/README.md

 # Hi, I'm Thomas

-RF & Digital Payload Engineer working on space communication and navigation, from search-and-rescue beacons to software-defined radios.
+I'm an RF & Digital Payload Engineer working on space communication and navigation, from search-and-rescue beacons to software-defined radios.

 **Currently:** Doctoral Researcher at IDLab (Ghent University - imec), building an FPGA-based SDR on the open-source [OpenWiFi](https://github.com/open-sdr/openwifi) platform.
-Real-time DSP on FPGAs, PHY architecture, and hardware/software co-design.
+This involves real-time DSP on FPGAs, PHY architecture, and hardware/software co-design.

 **Previously:** Five years at NASA Goddard and The Aerospace Corporation.
 Led development of the lunar search-and-rescue (SAR) navigation beacon architecture, designed and laid out space-rated PCBs and bare-metal ARM flight software, and halved SAR beacon positioning error by applying Unscented Kalman Filters to rescue beacon localization.